aquasecurity/kube-bench/README.md

 | 1.3.0| 1.11 | 1.11-1.12 |
 | 1.4.1| 1.13 | 1.13- |

-By default kube-bench will determine the test set to run based on the Kubernetes version running on the machine.
+By default, kube-bench will determine the test set to run based on the Kubernetes version running on the machine.

 There is also preliminary support for Red Hat's Openshift Hardening Guide for 3.10 and 3.11.
 Please note that kube-bench does not automatically detect Openshift - see below.